Articles

 A method is presented for determination of cutting patterns of membrane structures considering viscoelasticity of material.
 A constitutive law is proposed to represent viscoelastic behavior of material in the range around the target stress level.
 By using the proposed constitutive law, relaxation behavior of a membrane structure is estimated without time-history analysis.
 The effectiveness of the proposed method is discussed in the example.

-Non-linear dynamic analysis of cable-suspended structures subjected to wind actions, M Lazzari, A Saetta, R Vitaliani, Computers & Structures, Volume 79, Issue 9, 2001.
+Non-linear dynamic analysis of cable-suspended structures subjected to wind actions, M Lazzari, A Saetta, R Vitaliani, Computers & Structures, Vol 79, # 9, 2001.

 The numerical analysis of the response of wind-loaded flexible structures is presented.
 Initially the modeling and simulation of wind velocity are studied, by considering stationary, multivariate stochastic process, according to its prescribed cross-spectral density matrix.
 In the second part of the paper, geometrically non-linear structures subjected to wind loads are investigated, by means of a finite element approach.
 One test example is presented to show the reliability of the numerical procedure to solve geometrically non-linear problem in dynamic field.
 Finally, the study of a real structure characterized by an initial pre-tension layer subject to wind action is carried out.